florophore/floro-react-native-demo/README.md

 ```

-The floro_infra/meta.floro.json should be commited to git (not git ignored).
+The floro_infra/meta.floro.json should be committed to git (not git ignored).
 However, it is generated code and should not be manually altered.
 Resolve git conflicts on it with `floro module sync -b`.

 ## API Overview